Clinton-Davis/CapeTowns_Best_Bits/README.md

 * I had an issue with the jQuery toggle the "hide" Class,
 >   -  To solve this, I used the `.css ("display" "none");`
 * The footer was running up and down the page when I was fading in and out the Selection element.

-*
->   -  I solved this but placing `body {Display: Flex};` to the body of the page in CSS.
+>   -  I solved this buy placing `body {Display: Flex};` to the body of the page in CSS.
 Then a "wrapper" div with its <br>
  `wrapper {height: auto;
                 min-height: 80vh;}`<br>
-                After witch I  added `footer: {margin-top: auto;}` To  keeped the footer in place.
+                After which I  added `footer: {margin-top: auto;}` to  keep the footer in place.

 * I had an issue with the selection lists columns.
 Only having one up at a time, If you selected any of the other columns, the 2 would be open at one time.

 >   -  To solve this, I gave them each their IDs and made the other selection option unavailable to use if one was open.
 You have to close one to open another.

 * When you clicked on the Wind Icon, the MapsContainer Div from the Map Section would open up.
 I had used the tag `<li>` as the 'Onclick' element on the selection, without realising that every `<li>` would be clickable.

 >   -  I solved this by giving the li element in question there own class and made the class clickable.

 * I had an issue linking the HTML Geolocation concordance to the google maps directions service.

 >   -  To solve this, I had to put the navigator.geolocation.getCurrentPosition inside the getDirectionsAndLocations function.

-* The issue I had with the "Loading... " icon was trying to getting it to disappear when the google maps API had fully loaded. <br>
+* The issue I had with the "Loading... " icon was trying to getting it to disappear when the Google Maps API had fully loaded.

->   -  I first used the `if (status == "OK")`statement in the google-API, but that made it disappear before the maps Directions had fully loaded.
+>   -  I first used the `if (status == "OK")`statement in the Google-API, but that made it disappear before the maps Directions had fully loaded.
 The status "Ok" happened long before the page had fully loaded, especially on slower networks.
 >   -  I solved this by using a JavaScript MutationObserver.
 I added it to the directions panel div to look for a change of attributes.
-If there is a change, it triggers the jQuery Function to close the "Loading..." and google icon divs.
+If there is a change, it triggers the jQuery Function to close the "Loading..." and Google icon divs.

-* The next bug I had was that if I used the "Back to Selection" button after using the Maps already and tried to use the Google Maps_Api again, the MutationObserver would not reset and look for the change in attribute again.
+* The next bug I had was that if I used the "Back to Selection" button after using the Maps and tried to use the Google Maps_Api again, the MutationObserver would not reset and look for the change in attribute again.

->   -  I Solved this but using the 'Back-To-Main' Botton to refresh the page every time you use the Maps_Api.
+>   -  I Solved this but using the 'Back-To-Main' Button to refresh the page every time you use the Maps_Api.

 * Because it refreshes the page every time, I was having an issue with loading times.
-I had a lot of high-resolution images.<br>
+I had a lot of high-resolution images.

 >  *  I solved this but using [TinyPNG](https://tinypng.com/) and making the image size a lot smaller and keeping the quality at the same time.

-* I had a bug with the BackGround animation on the Main Heading.
-It was Slowing down the refresh and causing the animation to happen before the image had fully loaded.
+* I had a bug with the Background animation on the Main Heading.
+It was slowing down the refresh and causing the animation to happen before the image had fully loaded.

->   * I did some research and fond a piece of code on [CSS-Tricks](https://css-tricks.com/making-animations-wait/).
+>   * I did some research and found a piece of code on [CSS-Tricks](https://css-tricks.com/making-animations-wait/).
 It was explaining the same issue I was having, and the solution was to write
 `<script>document.documentElement.className += " js-loading";`
         `window.addEventListener("load", showPage, false);`
         `function showPage() {`